 EXAMINATION: ARTHRITIS IN LOWER BACK

 The first obvious abnormality was a short left leg, between 5-7mm.
 Sometime authorities think this not significant, but it's my fist step in a difficult case like this.
 She now wears a heel lift of 5mm in her left shoe.
 That immediately partially corrected the spinal curvature.

 There were disturbing neurological findings in her left leg.
 Weakness of the quadriceps, change in its reflex, and numbness on the side of the leg.

-The Femoral nerve stretch test was positive: pain in the upper leg.
+The Femoral nerve stretch test was positive causing pain in the upper leg.

 Thirdly, her sacroiliac joint anatomy was absolutely haywire.
 Orthopaedic tests were positive, and the fixation I would describe as like 'concrete'.
-Absolutely jammed, stuck, fixated, subluxated... and badly.
+Absolutely jammed, stuck, fixated, subluxated; what's more, badly so.